abhitrip/CSE240A/README.md

-# CSE240A
+# CSE240A<br/>
-UCSD computer architecture
+UCSD computer architecture<br/>

-This contains the code for the branch predictor contest for Prof. Dean Tullsen's class
+This contains the code for the projects given in CSE240A by Prof Dean Tullsen<br/>
+1. Branch Prediction Contest
+2. Cache Simulator
+.